PDF

 A former registrant, who had been written off for non-payment of dues, applied for reinstatement.
 In the interim between being written off and the application being reconsidered, the individual was subject to disciplinary action.
 In considering the application for reinstatement, the Registration Committee noted the number of disciplinary orders that the registrant had been subject to in the past and determined that an interview would be necessary.
 The individual was asked to provide a background on the disciplinary matters, to provide evidence of rehabilitation, and to provide methods of avoiding future complaints from the public.
 The application for membership was subsequently denied on the grounds of a lack of good character for the following reasons:

-• the applicant did not take responsibility for the actions that resulted in multiple disciplinary actions,
+- the applicant did not take responsibility for the actions that resulted in multiple disciplinary actions;

 5.1.3 Falsification of documents

 An applicant was enrolled in the engineer-in-training program when it was discovered that the marks on the applicant’s undergraduate transcript from outside of Canada had been falsified in order to gain entry into a postgraduate engineering program in Canada.
 The Registration Committee required the engineer-in-training to swear an affidavit that the engineer-in-training had never forged or altered or used a forged or altered degree or transcript of other document or otherwise misrepresented their credentials in any way for the purpose of gaining entry into an academic program or in connection with the application to the regulator.
 The engineer-in-training was unable to swear the affidavit, as they confirmed that they had falsified the bachelor’s marks to gain entry into the postgraduate program.
-The Registration Committee advised the engineer-in-training that if the regulator receives an application for registration as a engineer from them:
+The Registration Committee advised the engineer-in-training that if the regulator receives an application for registration as an engineer from them:

 5.2 Registrants